Sir Philip Crampton, 1st Baronet: Life

 In 1821, together with Sir Henry Marsh (with whom he shared a mutual cousin, Philip Cecil Crampton) and Dr. Charles Johnston, he founded a children's hospital in Pitt St. (now Balfe St.), the Institute for Sick Children in 1821.
 This hospital was the first teaching children's hospital in Ireland or Great Britain.
 The main objective of the hospital was to treat sick children in one of the poorest parts of Dublin, The Liberties.

 He resigned the chief-surgeoncy of the Lock Hospital when he was appointed surgeon-general to the forces in Ireland.
 He remained as consulting surgeon to Dr Steevens' Hospital and the Dublin Lying-in Hospital.
 He was elected President of the Royal College of Surgeons in Ireland (RCSI) on four occasions.
 Lady Harriet Kavanagh recruited him to help support her son Arthur MacMurrough Kavanagh, who was born with vestigial limbs, in living an active life.
 Crampton created a mechanical wheelchair for the child, who later went on to be an MP.
 Crampton was created a baronet on 14 March 1839.

 He was always interested in zoological science and played an active part in founding the Royal Zoological Society of Ireland and was many times its president.
+In 1853, he was introduced to a large plesiosaur fossil by the Marquess of Normanby at the latter's residence, Mulgrave Castle.
+Later that year, Crampton transferred the fossil to the Royal Zoological Society in Dublin.
+A decade later, after Crampton's death, the specimen was moved to the Royal Dublin Society museum and was officially described by Alexander Carte and W. H. Bailey as a new species of Plesiosaurus.
+Carte and Bailey named the species Plesiosaurus cramptoni in Crampton's honour.

-He was also a member of the Royal Irish Academy.
+Crampton was also a member of the Royal Irish Academy.
 He died at his residence, 14 Merrion Square, in Dublin.
-By his wife, Selina Cannon, he had two sons and four daughters.
+By his wife, the former Selina Cannon (the daughter of an army officer whom he married on 10 May 1800, and who died on 9 April 1834 from burns she sustained in an accident), he had two sons and four daughters.
 He was succeeded in the title by his eldest son John, second and last Baronet.